William Wilberforce: Memorials

-Wilberforce's life and work have been widely commemorated.
-In Westminster Abbey, a seated statue of Wilberforce by Samuel Joseph was erected in 1840, bearing an epitaph praising his Christian character and his long labour to abolish the slave trade and slavery itself.
+Wilberforce's life and work have been commemorated in the United Kingdom and elsewhere.
+In Westminster Abbey, a seated statue of Wilberforce by Samuel Joseph was erected in 1840, bearing an epitaph praising his Christian character and his long labour to abolish the slave trade and slavery.

-In Wilberforce's home town of Hull, a public subscription in 1834 funded the Wilberforce Monument, a 31 m Greek Doric column topped by a statue of Wilberforce, which now stands in the grounds of Hull College near Queen's Gardens.
+In Wilberforce's hometown of Hull, a public subscription in 1834 funded the Wilberforce Monument, a 31 m Greek Doric column topped by a statue of Wilberforce, which stands in the grounds of Hull College near Queen's Gardens.
+Wilberforce Memorial School for the Blind in York was established in 1833 in his honour.
 Wilberforce's birthplace was acquired by the city corporation in 1903 and, following renovation, Wilberforce House in Hull was opened as Britain's first slavery museum.
-Wilberforce Memorial School for the Blind in York was established in 1833 in his honour, and in 2006 the University of Hull established the Wilberforce Institute for the study of Slavery and Emancipation in Oriel Chambers, a building adjoining Wilberforce's birthplace.
+In 2006, the University of Hull established the Wilberforce Institute for the study of Slavery and Emancipation in a building beside Wilberforce House.

 Various churches within the Anglican Communion commemorate Wilberforce in their liturgical calendars, and Wilberforce University in Ohio, United States, founded in 1856, is named after him.
-The university was the first owned by African-American people, and is a historically black college.
-In Ontario, Canada, Wilberforce Colony was founded by black reformers, and inhabited by free slaves from the United States.
+The university was the first owned by African-American people, and is an historically black college.
+In Ontario, Canada, the Wilberforce Colony was founded by black reformers, and inhabited by freed slaves from the United States.